 First, let it be known to all that I am not a doctor or even close to a qualified medical expert.
 What I am offering here are some tips for coping with knee pain from someone who has lived with a bone-on-bone arthritic condition in her left knee for the last four years.

 Yes, I have put off the inevitable knee replacement surgery hoping for a miracle cure.
 Yes, I have now gotten to the point where the knee replacement has to occur sooner rather than later.
 But through delay, there have been medical advances that I will now be able to take advantage of.
-So if you are a procrastinator like me, here are some ideas on how to put off what my doctors have told me is the inevitable.
+So if you are a procrastinator like me, here are some ideas on how to put off what my doctors have told me is inevitable.

 When the gel and the steroids were not working as well, I turned to a PRP shot.
-This is platelet rich plasma that is made from your own blood and shot into your knee.
+This is platelet-rich plasma that is made from your own blood and shot into your knee.
 Some have claimed it is a miracle since it allows your body to heal itself.
 But, again, it is experimental and did not work for me.
-Plus, in order to get the shot you have to give up all of your anti-inflammatory medications (Aleve, Advil) for six weeks.
+Plus, in order to get the shot, you have to give up all of your anti-inflammatory medications (Aleve, Advil) for six weeks.
 That only made things worse.

 Some are even moving to the stem cell treatments that are now being offered – also on an experimental basis.
-Very expensive and I am not sure the results have yet been proven.
+Very expensive, and I am not sure the results have yet been proven.

 Although I haven’t fulfilled this goal, one of the best things you can do is lose weight.
 But, in an attempt to do something on the physical side, I have been working with a physical therapist on exercises for my knee pain.
 The stretches and the strengthening of surrounding muscles really ease some of the pain.

-But when it gets too painful to walk a few blocks or even climb a flight of stairs, it could be time to have that knee replacement surgery.
+When it gets too painful to walk a few blocks or even climb a flight of stairs, it could be time to have that knee replacement surgery.
 It may help to know that there are more than 600,000 knee replacements performed every year and if you do the physical therapy, you could free yourself from any pain going forward.

 So after four years of dealing with the issue, I have scheduled the surgery.
 I will let you know how that goes.
 And in the meantime, stay off the internet or ignore all the horror stories you hear.
-It is the doctor recommended solution to chronic knee pain.
+It is the doctor-recommended solution to chronic knee pain.